wiremock/api-template-library/apisetu.gov.in-gadbih/index.md

 ---
 slug: "apisetu-gov-in-gadbih"
-name: "General Administration Department, Bihar"
+title: "General Administration Department, Bihar"
 provider: "apisetu.gov.in"
 description: "General Administration Department, Bihar (http://gad.bih.nic.in/) is\
   \ LIVE with DigiLocker.
 You can fetch your EWS certificate into your DigiLocker\